sdryche/testing-git/README.md

 # testing-git
-Testing the workflow of git
+Testing the workflow of git.
+First edit of the readme file.